1972 through 1973

 TCOLZ's first three cds contain the audience tape in full.
 It's sound hasn't been degenerated with the metallic sound.

-LSD is missing 2 seconds of Rain Song at the cut.
+LSD is missing almost all of the introduction.
 The tape has been amplified more than the others.

-Badgeholder's title has the second longest introduction.
+Badgeholder’s introduction is as long as Antrabata’s.
 The audience tape has been spliced in for the static spot in Rain Song.
+This title has the annoying metallic sound.

 IQ runs too fast but is the most complete version of the common tape.